mkrizmancic/MIDS_collection/PyTorch Geometric/README.md

 ## About
-This package creates the dataset for Minimum Independent Dominating Set (MIDS) problem in PyTorch Geometric (PyG) format.
+This package creates the dataset for the Minimum Independent Dominating Set (MIDS) problem in PyTorch Geometric (PyG) format.
 The dataset consists of all possible variations of MIDS for all unique graphs with size (number of nodes) between 3 and 8 inclusive.

 ## Preparation
 ### Getting data
-If you have `git lfs` installed, the zip file with all the graphs will download automatically when you `git clone` or `git pull`.
-To install and set up `git lfs`, follow this [tutorial](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage?platform=linux).

-When you have the zip, unpack it to `Dataset/raw/`.
+Data will be downloaded automatically when running or importing the dataset.

 ### Setting up the environment
 To avoid cluttering your environment with potentially incompatible packages, it is recommended to create a virtual environment and install packages within it. `setup_environment.sh` can do that for you.
 You can choose to install the CPU or GPU (CUDA) version of the library.
 Simple comment (out) the corresponding lines in the script.
 By default, the script will install the CPU version.